mrookiiheya-arch/kotodama-os/README.md

 for LLM-based systems.

-Unlike approaches that rely on prompt engineering, system instructions, or fine-tuning, Kotodama OS proposes a **non-reflexive deliberation layer** that operates **externally to the base model**, with the explicit goal of supporting **stable behavior across extended interactions**.
+Unlike approaches that rely on prompt engineering, system instructions, or fine-tuning, Kotodama OS introduces a non-reflexive deliberation layer that operates externally to the base model, with the explicit goal of supporting **stable behavior across extended interactions**.

 This stability is not intended as rigidity.
 It exists to preserve sustainable human–AI relational continuity, where presence remains stable without collapsing into reflexive alignment or emotional fusion.